 how do heirloom carrots taste?

 There isn’t much difference between heirloom carrots and regular carrots other than the fact that they look pretty.
-According to The Spruce Eats there are a few subtle flavour differences:
+There are a few subtle flavour differences:

 - Purple carrots are a little sweeter and sometimes have a slight peppery taste